 The “Case Compliant Report” at her hearing says: “All the pharmacists are familiar with Dr Bailey [Rebecca] and said she would come in almost all the time that she wrote the prescription for [Elaine] Edna Moses and pick up the medicine herself.”

 But in Rebecca’s books, she clings to a narrative that can get her off the hook: the Satanists said I did it!
 That’s a cutesy twist to that line: “It wasn’t me; the devil did it.”

 - Jack Chick also questioned why PFO didn’t “include any of the material submitted to the Medical Licensure [sic] Board in Brown’s defense?”
 In her third book, “Joyce” (who I suspect was Rebecca’s alter ego) rehashed this same line:

 “The thing that irritates me is that the Christian community is so eager to pass around those false accusations … without even wondering why none of the documents submitted in your defense are included with the package of accusations” (p.
 37).

 Please note that Rebecca didn’t appear to defend herself at the hearing.
 Notwithstanding, PFO researchers mentioned a key document concerning her defense on page 13 of their article (“Answers of Ruth Bailey To Request for Admissions”).

-They didn’t quote it in detail because Rebecca responded to the Medical Licensing Board’s inquiries with either the word “Admit” or “Deny.”
+They didn’t quote it in detail because Rebecca responded to the Medical Licensing Board’s inquiries mailed to her with either the word “Admit” or “Deny.”
 These admissions or denials did little for her defense.

 These denials contradict the claims she made in her books.
-Either she lied to the MLB or she’s lying to those who read her books.
+Either she lied to the MLB or she lied to those who read her books.

 - Another argument Chick made in Rebecca’s defense was that the medical authorities “had ONLY paid off testimonies of people – NO photographs or hard evidence.
 The whole thing was an extremely good frame-up.”